-With the nose pinched, perform a tongue block (whether with “t,” “k,” or “n”) with a big bubble of air trapped between the tongue and the roof of the mouth, close the glottis then pump the tongue.
+With the nose pinched, perform a tongue block making sure there is a bubble of air trapped in the back of the mouth, close the glottis, and then pump the larynx.
 Did you feel your ears pop?
 It might take a few or even many tries, but if you feel you’re missing something, read on…

 - Pressurized air escapes down the throat instead of up the eustachian tubes due to open glottis.